 10. Get a Hall of Fame Lawn

 Four weeks after the initial application apply a second application of Golf Course Starter or Renovator fertilizer at the same fall rate.
 (This booster shot of fertilizer has been formulated from over 60 years experience on our sod farms.
 Our high nitrogen with potassium formulations are designed to encourage root building, cold hardiness, disease resistance and wear tolerance in our sod fields and will work in your own backyard.
 New and established grass plants store food reserves to help resist winter injury, fight turf disease and stimulate grass root growth.
-After sixty years of research and development in our own sod production, we know a little about growing grass and this booster shot will be the difference between having a good lawn and a Hall of Fame Lawn.)
+After sixty years of research and development in our own sod production, we can tell you that this booster shot will be the difference between having a good lawn and a Hall of Fame Lawn.)